Custler/main.evs.dev/README.md

 ./Nodes_Build.sh rust   # build Rust node and tools and all it utilites ./Nodes_Build.sh dapp   # build Rust node for use in DApp server
 ```
-This script will build node, node console, utilites, tonos-cli, from the respective repositories from branches defined in `env.sh`.
+This script will build node, node console, utilites, ever-cli, from the respective repositories from branches defined in `env.sh`.
 You can set repo & commit number in "# GIT addresses & commits " section in 'env.sh'

 After successful build, all executable files will be placed to bin directory defined in **NODE_BIN_DIR** variable in 'env.sh'
 The script also download smartcontracts and place it to folder defined in **ContractsDIR** variable in 'env.sh'.